- Bachelor of Engineering (Honours) (Scholar)

 - A common first year means you can to try all study areas before specialising.

-- UOW is part of the elite Group of Eight (Go8) Deans of Engineering and Associates—in recognition of being among the top Australian engineering faculties.
+- UOW is part of the elite Group of Eight (Go8) Deans of Engineering and Associates.
+This achievement is a direct result of our world class reputation in teaching and research.

 - Your degree is accredited by Engineers Australia, and under the Washington Accord you have a passport to work as an engineer in many other countries.